Babbington Colliery

 Babbington colliery, which was adjacent to Cinderhill Colliery, was a coal mine in Cinderhill, Nottinghamshire, England.
 The mine opened in 1841, and was the first large-scale coal mine in the county.
 It took its name from its original owner, the Babbington Coal Company, founded in 1839 to work shallow mines near Babbington, a hamlet some 2.5 mi to the west of the later colliery.
-Babbington Colliery had a long life, and did not close until 1986.
+Babbington Colliery had a long life.